Didisimmons/LILELI-QUIZ-GAME/readME.md

 * Score Field : This field is updated whenever the user correctly answers a question.
 Every time the correct answer is given, the score is increased by 100.

-* Questions : There are 20 quiz questions for the user to select from.
+* Questions : There are 20 quiz questions for the user to answer.